WebsiteDons/wisecp-module-paypal-smart-checkout/xmlform-readme.md

 **Example**

 Consider the action of adding the following HTML per form field.
-It gets quite tedious and lead to clutter within the `.html` template file
+It gets quite tedious and lead to clutter within the module's `pages/settings.php` template file.
+With this proces, there is no need to ever edit the file to add fields.

 ```html
 <div class="control-wrap">